Let's decide which of our programs suits you best.

 With an innovative curriculum that moves with current affairs, the program is guaranteed to remain up-to-date and engaging.

-The structure of the program is divided into four core areas: Management and Analytical Skills; Geopolitics and Diplomacy; International Economics and Business; and Global Governance and International Cooperation.
-Students will specialize in one of the latter three areas as they continue along the program, further solidifying their skill set.
+We divide the program into four core areas: Management and Analytical Skills; Geopolitics and Diplomacy; International Economics and Business; and Global Governance and International Cooperation.
+Students will specialize in one of the latter three areas as they continue the program, thus solidifying their skill set.
 Students may also specialize in a geographical region including China and East Asia; Europe and North America; Africa; the Middle East and North Africa; or Latin America.

 While both the Master in International Development and the Master in International Relations will equip you for a career that crosses borders and cultures, the programs diverge in terms of content as well as professional orientation.